Offerpad/floorplan/readme.md

-This is a prototype style guide and pattern library I am working on for OfferPad.
+OfferPad Floorplan is a CSS framework and pattern library being built for future web projects.
+Floorplan allows for a solid foundation in creating new OfferPad websites and apps, as well as an easy way to understand and update existing properties.

-It's built currently with Jekyll and Sass, which means you will need Ruby to build it.
+This documentation is built currently with Jekyll and Sass, which means you will need Ruby to build it.

 ## Installation

 ### Windows

 Install directly into Windows using Ruby for Windows.
-(Allen has this setup)
+(More instructions to come.)

 ### Windows Linux Subsystem

 Install using the Linux subsystem (Ubuntu) in Windows 10.
-(Daniel and Will have this setup).

 Prequisites:
 - Windows 10 Creators Update